postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 * Communication with Postman servers only happens through HTTPS and Secure WebSockets.
 * Environment and global variables are encrypted so that only you can view them.

-## Updating your username

-You can update your username at any time by navigating to your [account settings](https://go.postman.co/settings/me).
-Select your avatar in the upper-right corner > **Account Settings**.
-Edit your username and select **Update Profile** to save changes.

-## Changing your email address

-You can change the email address associated with your Postman account by navigating to your [account settings](https://go.postman.co/settings/me/account).
-Select your avatar in the upper-right corner > **Account Settings** > **Account**.
-Edit your email address and select **Update Email** to save changes.

-> If you are on an Enterprise plan, you must contact your team admins to update the email address associated with your Postman account.

 ## Updating your account settings

 You can manage account settings including your email address, password, and workspace data by navigating to your [account settings](https://go.postman.co/settings/me/account) page.